OpenTermsArchive/engine/docs/doc-contributing-terms.md

 }
 ```

-Within the `documents` JSON object, we will now declare documents.
+Within the `documents` JSON object, we will now declare terms.

-## Declaring documents
+## Declaring terms

-Documents are declared in a service declaration file, under the `documents` property.
-The way in which each document should be obtained is declared as a JSON object.
+Terms are declared in a service declaration file, under the `documents` property.
+The way in which each terms should be obtained is declared as a JSON object.

 ```json
   …